Rights of psychiatric patients

 There are specific rules about psychiatric patients and their consent to treatment.

-Under the Mental Health Act 2001, when people are admitted or are receiving treatment in approved centres (that is, psychiatric hospitals or inpatient services), their best interests should be considered before any decision about their care and treatment is made.
-Patients have the right to be treated with dignity and respect and the right to be listened to by all those working on their care team.
-They should be included in discussions with their care team.
-They are entitled to take part in decisions that affect their health and their care team should consider their views carefully.
-They have the right to be fully informed about their legal rights, their admission and treatment.
+Under the Mental Health Act 2001, if you are admitted to or are receiving treatment in approved centres (that is, psychiatric hospitals or inpatient services), your best interests should be considered before any decision about your care and treatment is made.
+You have the right to be treated with dignity and respect and the right to be listened to by all those working on your care team.
+You are entitled to take part in decisions that affect your health and your care team should consider your views carefully.
+You have the right to be fully informed about your legal rights, your admission and treatment.

-When you are received at an approved psychiatric centre, you must be examined by a consultant psychiatrist on the staff.
+When you arrive at the centre, you will be examined by a consultant psychiatrist.
 You may be detained for a maximum of 24 hours in the centre for this examination.
-If the psychiatrist is satisfied that you are suffering from a mental disorder, they then make an admission order.
-If the psychiatrist is not satisfied that you are suffering from a mental disorder, you must be released immediately.
-The admission order is valid for 21 days.
-It authorises your reception, detention and treatment in the centre for this period.
+If the psychiatrist believes you are suffering from a mental disorder, they make an admission order to make you a patient of the centre.
+If they do not, you will be free to leave the centre.
+The admission order lasts for 21 days and you can be kept in the centre for treatment for this time.

 A renewal order may extend this period by a further 3 months.
 This must be made by the consultant psychiatrist responsible and they must have examined you in the week before making the order.
-A further renewal order may be made by the same psychiatrist for a period of 6 months and subsequently for 12 months at a time.
+A further renewal order may be made by the same psychiatrist for a period of up to 6 months and subsequently for up to 12 months at a time.

 Each time an admission order or a renewal order is made, a copy must be given to the Mental Health Commission and a notice in writing must be given to the patient.
 The notice to you, the patient, must include the following information: